 Not only do I do this in my day job in a firm in Austin, Minnesota, I blog and podcast about it.
 I share the tools and information that all of us in “death law” wish every client knew coming in and show people when and why working with an attorney is important.
 It’s my way of swiping at death.

-As a society we might have come leaps and bounds in knowing how to frankly discuss things like money and sex, but haven’t made much ground in overcoming awkwardness dealing with death.
-That awkwardness actually does a disservice to the ones we love, because if we don’t deal with our own mortality, we force our loved ones to deal with it for us.
-Organizing those affairs isn’t being morbid, it’s just good sense.
+As a society we might have come leaps and bounds in knowing how to frankly discuss things like money and sex, but haven’t made much ground in overcoming awkwardness dealing with death and understanding real legacy.
+That awkwardness actually does a disservice to the ones we love, because if we don’t deal with our own mortality, we force our loved ones to deal with it for us and we squander the time we’re given.
+Organizing those affairs and understanding that we’re making legacy now isn’t being morbid, it’s just good sense.

 where to find me